w3c/webextensions/proposals/hasCrossSiteAncestor.md

 Adds a new optional boolean property `hasCrossSiteAncestor` to the `partitionKey` property of the details object.
 Which is the parameter used in the methods `cookies.get()`, `cookies.set()`, `cookies.remove()` and `cookies.getAll()`.

 ```
-//Cookie details object with partitionKey containing hasCrossSiteAncestor value of true.
+// Cookie details object with partitionKey containing hasCrossSiteAncestor value of true.
 "details" {
   "partitionKey": {
     "topLevelSite" : "https://example.com"